 The GAEZ project classifies all lands on Earth into 9 zones based on multicropping potential, ranging from zero cropping to triple rice cropping.
-Similar to the agro-climatic potential yield estimates, multicropping potential is assessed solely based on agro-climatic characteristics, such as the length of growing periods and temperature and is provided for two different water scenarios-irrigation and rain-fed conditions-covering both historical and future periods.
+Similar to the agro-climatic potential yield estimates, multicropping potential is assessed solely based on agro-climatic characteristics, such as the length of growing periods and temperature, and is provided for two different water scenarios-irrigation and rain-fed conditions-covering both historical and future periods.
 Multicropping may involve planting different crops (e.g., maize and bean) or growing identical crops (e.g., rice) sequentially in the same field after harvest.
-While practical multicropping may involve specific combinations of crops planted together to optimize production, the current version of the GAEZ data provides multicropping zone information only as the number of potential multicroppings for all crops, except for rice.
+While multicropping in practice may involve specific combinations of crops planted together to optimize production, the current version of the GAEZ data provides multicropping zone information only as the number of potential multicropping practices for all crops, except for rice.
 Given this data constraint and to reduce the complexity of model quantification, I have simplified the multicropping zone information by regrouping the 9 zones into 4 classifications, ranging from zero to triple cropping, irrespective of crop types.
 Similar to potential yield, I use the irrigation distribution data to adjust multicropping potentials based on current irrigation availability.
 See appendix C.2 for details of data construction.

-Essentially, climate change impacts multicropping potential, which could affect the effective size of harvested areas, assuming that the size of physical areas remains constant over time.
-Thus, the climate change impact on agricultural production involves not only changes in relative productivity (Ricardian) but also relative factor abundance (Heckscher-Ohlin).
+Essentially, climate change can alter multicropping potential, which may, in turn, affect the effective size of harvested areas, assuming the physical land area remains constant over time.
+Thus, the impact of climate change on agricultural production involves not only changes in relative productivity, as emphasized in the Ricardian framework but also changes in relative factor abundance, as highlighted by the Heckscher-Ohlin model.
 Figure 1b displays the percentage change in multicropping potential by 2100 compared to 2020.
-Countries in the mid-latitudes of the northern hemisphere are expected to see an increase in multicropping potential, while most countries in the southern hemisphere are projected to experience a decrease.
+Countries in the mid-latitudes of the northern hemisphere are expected to see an increase in multicropping potential, while most countries in the southern hemisphere are projected to experience a decline.

-Structural Transformation - The final empirical pattern motivating the model choice is structural transformation in the labor market.
-Structural transformation broadly refers to the reallocation of economic activity or resources across sectors-agriculture, manufacturing, and services- in the process of economic development (Herrendorf et al., 2013, 2014).
-A central feature of this process is reallocation of the labor force, typically from less productive sectors (e.g., agriculture) to more productive sectors (e.g., manufacturing or services), often captured by changes in employment shares.
+Structural Transformation - The final empirical pattern motivating the model choice is the structural transformation in the labor market.
+Structural transformation broadly refers to the reallocation of economic activity or resources across sectors-agriculture, manufacturing, and servicesin the process of economic development (Herrendorf et al., 2013, 2014).
+A central feature of this process is the reallocation of the labor force, typically from less productive sectors (e.g., agriculture) to more productive sectors (e.g., manufacturing or services), often captured by changes in employment shares.
 Figure 2a summarizes the historical transition in the share of agricultural employment, aggregated at the sub-regional level, indicating a widespread decline in agricultural employment over the past 30 years (1990-2020).
 Developing economies with previously higher shares of agricultural employment, particularly in Asia and Africa, have experienced a rapid decline, while developed economies have seen a more gradual decrease, as their agricultural employment share is already relatively low.
-However, not all developing economies with a high share of agricultural employment have experienced declining trends at the same pace, indicating the existence and potential heterogeneity in the barriers associated with structural transformation out of agriculture.
-The evidence on the barriers of structural transformation has been also documented in previous literature (e.g., Restuccia et al., 2008; Herrendorf and Schoellman, 2018).
+However, not all developing economies with a high share of agricultural employment have experienced declining trends at the same pace, indicating the existence and potential heterogeneity of barriers associated with structural transformation out of agriculture.
+The evidence on the barriers of structural transformation has also been documented in the existing literature (e.g., Restuccia et al., 2008; Herrendorf and Schoellman, 2018).

-While there is no straightforward consensus on the driving force of structural transformation,
+While there is no straightforward consensus on the driving force of structural transformation7,